 The Bioinformatics Open Source Conference (BOSC) has been held annually since 2000.
 In July 2020, BCC2020, the first Bioinformatics Community Conference, brought together the Galaxy Community Conference (GCC) and BOSC in a joint online meeting that attracted over 600 participants from 62 countries.
-The complete BOSC 2020 schedule is here.
+The complete BOSC schedule from last year is here.

 - May 6, 2021: Abstract submission deadline

 - May 27: Acceptance notifications

 - June 3: Late poster submission deadline